Tropical Mirror: Introduction to tropical geometry

 \subsection{Tropical curves via graphs}

+This section will briefly review the definition of the tropical curves in toric varieties.
+For more details, see Mikhalkin \cite{mikhalkin2009tropical}.

-A graph $\Gamma$ is a collection of vertices $v \in V(\Gamma)$ and collection of edges $e \in E(\Gamma)$.
-For each vertex $v$ we can introduce a notion of adjacent edges - all edges connected to this vertex.
-Each vertex $v$ has { \it valence}, an integer number equal to the number of adjacent edges.
-We will use $n_k(\Gamma)$ for the number of $k$-valent vertices in $\Gamma$.
+A graph $\Gamma$ is a collection of vertices $v \in V(\Gamma)$ and edges $e \in E(\Gamma)$.
+A directed graph is a graph with directed edges, i.e., each edge is incoming to one vertex and outgoing to another.
+For each vertex $v$, we can introduce a set $E_{{\rm in}}(v)$ of incoming edges and a set $E_{{\rm out}}(v)$ of outgoing edges connected to this vertex.
+Each vertex $v$ has a {\it valence}, the number of edges connecting to this vertex.
+We will use $n_k(\Gamma)$ for the number of $k$-valent vertices in a graph~$\Gamma$.
 It is convenient to decompose all edges into internal and external.
-The {\it external edge} $e \in E(\Gamma)$ is an edge adjacent to the 1-valent vertex.
-Similarly, the internal edge is the edge connecting two vertices with valencies higher than 1.
-We will use $I(\Gamma)$ for collection of all internal edges of graph $\Gamma$.
-The number of connected components is denoted as $b_0(\Gamma)$.
-The Euler characteristic (genus) of the graph \be g(\G) = |E(\Gamma)| - |V(\Gamma)| +b_0(\Gamma) \ee is equal to the number of loops of the graph.\footnote{In later sections we will use the simplified notations $V(\G)$ and $E(\G)$ instead of $ |E(\Gamma)|$ , $|V(\Gamma)|$ in situations where the meaning is unambiguous.}
+An {\it external edge} $e \in E(\Gamma)$ is an edge connected to a 1-valent vertex.
+Similarly, an internal edge connects two vertices with valencies bigger than~1.
+We will denote $I(\Gamma)$, the set of internal edges of the graph $\Gamma$.
+The Euler characteristic (genus) $g(\G) = |E(\Gamma)|-|V(\Gamma)|+1$ of a connected graph equals the number of loops of the graph~$\G$.
+A~tree is a graph without loops.

-The topological data for a tropical curve of degree-$d$ and genus zero in $\mathbb{P}^N$ is a graph $\Gamma$ of genus zero with 3- and 1-valent vertices.
-The number of 1-valent vertices is determined by the degree of the curve via $n_1(\Gamma) = (N+1)d$.
+The topological data for a connected tropical curve of genus zero in general position is a~tree~$\Gamma$ with only 3- and 1-valent vertices.
+The homological class of the curve $\beta$ determines the number of 1-valent vertices.